kapturoff/online-shop/README.md

 You actually can visit the payment page URL, but you will not see anything but a placeholder

 Then you have to send notification to API of the shop as if you were a third-party payment service.
-Since we haven't got a list of IPs of payment service, the shop checks the authenticity of payment by comparing the secret key of order stored in our database and secret key that third-party service sends.
-That is why you see secret key in the previous request.
+Since we haven't got a list of IPs of payment service, the shop checks the authenticity of payment by the comparing of the secret key of order stored in our database and secret key that third-party service sends.
+This is why you see secret key in the previous request.

 Body of the next request must contain:
 ```python